NuclearKev/SPI-Flash/README.md

 the clock and data is outputted on the falling edge.
 The information sent to the device should follow this format: {command, addressByte1, addressByte2, AddressByte3, data0, data1, ... , dataN}.
-Where "command" is the command to be ran, addressByte1, 2 and 3 are the start address in which you will be writing, reading, or erasing (explained more later), and "data" is the data to be written.
+Where "command" is the command to be ran, addressByte1, 2 and 3 is the start address in which you will be writing, reading, or erasing (explained more later), and "data" is the data to be written.
 Note that some commands don't use the addresses or data.